jacalder42/concord-saga-canon/canon/pov/trip_pov.md

 - unquestioned by those who recognize it
 - invisible to those who don’t

-**Failure Mode:**
+**Failure Mode (LOCKED):**
-Trip may carry too much for too many, trusting her steadiness to hold.
+Trip may choose to smooth when confrontation is needed — protecting atmosphere at the cost of truth.

 ---